Tribute to Bob Winzeler, Jr.

 Bob's vibrant journey through life was one filled with integrity, accomplishment, leadership, and a great love for family, friends, and community.

-Bob led Winzeler Stamping Company as Chairman and CEO from 1970 to 1997.
-Throughout his career at Winzeler Stamping, his leadership provided vision for innovation and expansion setting the stage for the success we enjoy today.
+Bob led Winzeler Manufacturing Company as Chairman and CEO from 1970 to 1997.
+Throughout his career at Winzeler Manufacturing, his leadership provided vision for innovation and expansion setting the stage for the success we enjoy today.
 Bob remained involved in the company as Chairman until the time of his death.

 As employees and friends of “the Chief” we would like to share some of our memories and personal anecdotes that demonstrate his humanity and character.